-How To Write a Novel: The Complete 20-Step Guide
+How to Write a Novel (Without Fail): The Ultimate 20-Step Guide

 This is a novel writing guide, not a novel revising guide (that is coming soon!).
 But I’ll give you a few pointers on what to do after you write your novel:

 - Rest.
 Take a break.
 You earned it.
-Resting also lets you get distance on your book which you need right now.
+Resting also lets you get distance on your book, which you need right now.

 - Read without revising.
 Most people jump right into the proofreading and line editing process.
 This is the worst thing you could do.
 Instead, read your novel from beginning to end without making revisions.
 You can take notes, but the goal for this is to create a plan for your next draft, not fix all your typos and misplaced commas.

 - Get feedback.
-Then, share your book with your team: with editors and fellow writers (not friends and family yet).
+Then, share your book with your team: editors and fellow writers (not friends and family yet).
 Ask for feedback, especially structural feedback, not on typos for now.

-- Then, rewrite for structure.
+- Next, rewrite for structure.
 Your second draft is all about fixing the structure of your novel.
-Revisit steps 7 through 11 for help.
+Revisit steps seven through eleven for help.

 Writers’ Best Tips on How to Write a Novel